michaelphagen/ZoomMixer/README.md

 Currently development is only for MacOS (though feel free to try it on other platforms!)

 ## Relies on:
- [Jeremy Bernstein's Shell External MAX/MSP Object](https://github.com/jeremybernstein/shell) (FOR BUILDING FROM SOURCE ONLY) and either [Rogue Amoeba's Loopback](https://rogueamoeba.com/loopback/) or [Matt Ingalls' Soundflower](https://github.com/mattingalls/Soundflower)
+ [Jeremy Bernstein's Shell External MAX/MSP Object](https://github.com/jeremybernstein/shell) (if building from source) and either [Rogue Amoeba's Loopback](https://rogueamoeba.com/loopback/) or [Matt Ingalls' Soundflower](https://github.com/mattingalls/Soundflower)

 ## A note about Virtual Devices